-The M.A.T. degree emphasizes the importance of the arts and humanities, informed civic participation, and the commitment to human rights in developing skilled practitioners adept at teaching, leadership, and public advocacy.
+The M.A.T. degree emphasizes the importance of the arts, humanities and ethnic studies, informed civic participation, and the commitment to human rights in developing skilled practitioners adept at teaching, leadership, and public advocacy.
 Candidates work closely with faculty mentors and with other members of the Bard community in Los Angeles to gain experience, knowledge and skill needed and become confident, informed, critical, and reflective educators.

 Evening and weekend courses focus on developing critical reading and writing skills, supporting ongoing fieldwork, developing and practice teaching skills, and acquiring foundational methods for the independent research project.
 Courses are shared in a small community cohort.